nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 ```
 <br>

-Which of the following promotions will be performed automatically ?
+Which of the following promotions will be performed automatically?
 ```java linenums="1"
 char --> int //yes
 char[] --> int[] //no